overtonpolicy/osf-ure-importer-plugin/README.md

 # License

-All code is licensed under the GNU License v3, and requires attribution to the original author, [Kevin Crouse](https://github.com/kcphila), if used or incorporated into other products.
+All code is licensed under the GNU GPL v3, and requires attribution to the original author, [Kevin Crouse](https://github.com/kcphila), if used or incorporated into other products.
 Further, any products incorporating this code must be open source.
 A full copy of the [GPL](LICENSE) is availabe in the root